rmrfus/keurig-2-port/README.md

 ^^       ^^    ^^                      ^^
 - +3 10oz strong
 ```

+- first byte possibly indicates power-on (1) or periodic check-in (5).
+Also type-5 messages are 1 byte shorter.

 - not a serial.
 Last group of s/n should contain at least 3 bytes.
 - not a contents of settings